Jaredslocker21/organic_cat/README.md

 ### Design

 ### Colour-Scheme
 The color scheme is a light weight scheme that offers trust and no rush.
 It is good through all seasons and works.
+Playful and Bright.

 ![Color Scheme](docs/readme_images/color-scheme.png)

 ### Typography
+These fonts are nice, clean and safe ato use.
+They are all standard fonts.

+* logo-font - Cambria, Cochin, Georgia, Times, 'Times New Roman', serif;

+* carousel caption -Impact, Haettenschweiler, 'Arial Narrow Bold', sans-serif;

+* mc embed signup -Helvetica, Arial, sans-serif;

+* reviews- Segoe UI, Tahoma, Geneva, Verdana, sans-serif;

 ### Imagery